dalmia/streamlit-basics/README.md

 # streamlit-basics

 A very simple app to learn the basics of streamlit.
 Built using [this](https://docs.streamlit.io/library/get-started/create-an-app) tutorial.
+You can view the app here: https://share.streamlit.io/dalmia/streamlit-basics/main/app.py

 ## Installation